 Apple has said that gently wiping down the exterior and the screen of your laptop with 70% pharmaceutical-grade ethyl alcohol wipes will not do any damage to your computer.
 You might need to use a couple of these sheets to thoroughly wipe down the exterior each time you clean, which is why getting 100 at once is a smart idea.

 A few cleaning tips

 Of course, keeping your keyboard clean is of the utmost importance.
 The butterfly keyboards on Mac laptops have been known to have issues with crumbs getting underneath the switches.
 Compressed air is some of the best stuff to use to blow out unwanted dirt and dust from your keyboard keys.
 Apple has a handy guide to using compressed air on your Mac laptop.
-The real key is to make sure you don't use the compressed air too close to the device.
+The key is to ensure you don't use the compressed air too close to the device.

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!